Baqend/guide/src/index.md

 ## Roles

-The Role class is also a predefined class which have a predefined `name` and `users` collection.
+The Role class is also a predefined class which has a predefined `name` and `users` collection.
 The users collection contains all the members of a role.
-A user have a specified role if he is listed in the roles `users` list.
+A user has a specified role if he is listed in the roles `users` list.

 ```
 // create a new role